omonubi/ACKS-by-omonubi/README.md

 ### The Skills Tab
 This tab is used to keep track of proficiencies and derivative / supporting ability information.
 Many common, starting abilities and proficiencies can be automagically added using the !AddSkills script, detailed later in this document.

+### How to Use the Proficiency and Ability Target Fields
+- By default the each new Ability and Proficiency item's Target field value is empty.
+- If the Target field value is empty and the Throw button is clicked, nothing will happen.
+This is by design.
+- Any Roll20 inline roll formula (including roll queries) can be used to set the Target value of an Ability or Proficiency list item.
+Use the Variable Manifest, below, to find the names of specific sheet variables.
+Examples include:
+    - 18
+    - 18-4[elf]
+    - 18-@{str_mod}*4
+    - ?{Target|Normal,14|Forest,3}
+    - 18+(@{has_helm}[helm]*4)
+    - Etc.

 | Field | Variable(s) | Type | Description |
 | --- | --- | --- | --- |
 | **Proficiencies** | *repeating_skills* | repeating | A list of the character's proficiencies. |